 Education and training directly related to the duties of the vacant position.

-In the event that two or more applicants are considered approximately equal in accordance with the foregoing factors, then length of service within the appropriate work unit(s) shall be the deciding factor.
+In the event that two or more applicants are considered approximately equal in accordance with the foregoing factors, then length of service within the Division shall be the deciding factor.

-For promotions made pursuant to this Article, the Appointing Authority shall consider applicants and post promotional opportunities in the following sequence:

-Within the work unit.

-Within all other work units under the jurisdiction of the Appointing Authority.

-The work unit and/or work units shall be designated by the Appointing Authority.
-No later than sixty (60) days following execution of this Agreement, each Department/Agency shall provide to the Union a current listing of Appointing Authorities in its jurisdiction, and the designation of work units within the jurisdiction of each Appointing Authority.
-Once designated, the work unit and/or work units shall not be arbitrarily changed.

-Unsuccessful applicants for posted vacancies shall receive a Notice of Non-Selection form (Appendix E) stating the reason(s) for non-selection in accordance with the criteria contained in Sections 2A and 2B of this Article.
+Unsuccessful applicants for posted vacancies shall be provided the reason(s) for non-selection in accordance with the criteria contained in Sections 2A and 2B of this Article.
 Such notice shall be given at the time the vacancy is filled.
 Employees who receive such notice shall, at their option, be provided with the opportunity to discuss their non-selection with the appropriate hiring authority, or Human Resources Director.
 The fact that said discussion took place, and the statements made during that discussion, shall not be used in any way in connection with any grievance regarding the employee’s non-selection, but the underlying issues of the non- selection grievance may be presented during the grievance process.

 The titles specified in Appendix D of this Agreement are excluded from the promotion procedure set forth in this Article.
 The Employer shall provide to the Union as soon as compiled a list of the titles in those departments/agencies not listed in Appendix D to be excluded from the provisions of this Article.